theonize/Currier/Gloss/Jonah/Jonah 4.md

 We love mercy when it's directed at us.
 ...not when it's for others.
+We also tend to hope for the destruction of [other] sinners

+1)

 2) How dispicable are we to be angry at God's favour.
 Jonah was trying to prevent this.

+3) Jonah's second plea for death

 5) Jonah never answers God's question.